ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 You need to add the right components to the pipeline.
 Which of the following would go into Slot 2?

 --------------------------------------------------------------------------------------------------------------------------
 a.
 Train Model
 b.
 Split Model
 c.
 Score Model
 d.
 Split Data

 Answer: a.
 Train Model

 Overall explanation : Here we need to train the model.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to build a machine learning pipeline to train, and a model based on Adult Census Income Binary classification data.
+Q-047: Your team needs to build a machine learning pipeline to train, and a model based on Adult Census Income Binary classification data.

 ![GitHub Image](/Azure/Assets/Q&As/Pipeline-Components.png)